 2.1.2.2 Warm-Up/Cool-Down Periods

 In addition to the analysis period, the microsimulation models shall also include a warm-up period and should include a cool-down period to allow for the build-up and dissipation of congestion.
-The warm-up period is essential because the roadway network within the traffic model is initially empty and requires some time for the network to fill with vehicles before analysis can begin.
-Essentially, the first vehicles to enter the study area are driving under free flow conditions with no other vehicles on the road and nobody in front of them.
-Without a warm-up period, data from the beginning of the analysis period would have a strong bias toward smaller delays (lower congestion) and would thus not be representative of real-world conditions.
-The exact length of the warm-up period will vary from project-to-project; however, a good way to approximate the minimum warm-up period is to double the free-flow travel time from one end of the network to the other.
+The warm-up period is essential because the roadway network within the traffic model is initially empty and requires some time for the network to reach conditions that reflect the start of the analysis period.
+Essentially, the first vehicles to enter the study area are driving under free flow conditions.
+Without a warm-up period, data from the beginning of the analysis period would have a strong bias toward smaller delays (lower congestion) and may not reflect real-world conditions.
+The exact length of the warm-up period will vary from project-to-project; however, as referenced in FHWA’s TAT III (2), a good way to approximate the minimum warm-up period, for at least the initial model runs, is to double the free-flow travel time from one end of the network to the other.
+After completing one or more model runs, verify the adequacy of the warm-up period and extend as appropriate.

-To verify the adequacy of the warm-up period, review the number of vehicles present at any one time on the network to determine whether the model has reached equilibrium and, therefore, can initiate the TAP and start collecting performance statistics for the network.
+The warm-up period is adequate when conditions at the end of the warm-up period reflect the field conditions at the start of the analysis period.
+One way to assess adequacy of the warm-up period is to review the number of vehicles present at any one time on the network to determine whether the model has reached equilibrium.
 Once the number of vehicles present on the network stays constant or increases by an amount consistent with the applicable profile, the model has reached equilibrium and signifies the conclusion of the warm-up period.
-Figure 2.1 provides an illustration of how to verify that the warm-up period is adequate.
+Figure 2.1 provides an illustration of how to verify that the warm-up period is adequate by reviewing the number of vehicles exiting the model.

 Figure 2.
 1 Warm-Up Duration Verification Example

-The cool-down period, is not as critical as the warm-up period, but is still typically necessary for the traffic model to replicate real-world conditions.
-The cool-down period allows time for the dissipation of queues created during the analysis period.
+The cool-down period allows time for the dissipation of queues created during the analysis period which is typically necessary for the traffic model to replicate real-world conditions.
 Like the warm-up period, the cool-down period will vary depending on local field conditions, but is typically in the range of 15 to 60 minutes.
+After completing one or more model runs, verify the adequacy of the cool-down period and extend as appropriate.

 FHWA’s TAT IV (3) provides additional guidance for determining the appropriate warm-up and cool-down periods for a traffic model.
-Coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate.
+Coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to confirm the warm-up and cool-down periods.
 Provide a brief discussion of the warm-up and cool-down periods within DT2290.
 Document all assumptions, methods and exemptions regarding the warm-up and cool-down periods for the traffic model within the modeling methodology report and/or other project memoranda as appropriate.

 2.2 Analysis Scenarios